braiddynamics/qbd-portal/docs/01-foundations/04-dynamics.md

 ### 4.5.2.1 Commentary: Adaptive Feedback {#4.5.2.1}

-:::note[**Interpretation of Catalysis and Friction**] This function serves as the interface between the Awareness Layer and the Action Layer.
+:::info[**Interpretation of Catalysis and Friction**] This function serves as the interface between the Awareness Layer and the Action Layer.
 It transforms abstract diagnostic data (syndromes) into kinetic bias.
-The duality of the function—additive catalysis for relief, exponential friction for caution—embeds a negative feedback loop directly into the micro-physics.
+The duality of the function,additive catalysis for relief, exponential friction for caution,embeds a negative feedback loop directly into the micro-physics.
 High stress catalyzes deletions (via mode-specific application) while friction curbs additions.
 Explicitly separating these terms allows the system to navigate the "Goldilocks zone" of density, preventing both runaway crystallization (the Small World catastrophe) and total dissolution.
 :::

 ### 4.5.3 Definition: Addition Mode {#4.5.3}

-:::info[**Constructive Operation Proposing Edge Additions**] The **addition mode** is the generative engine of the action layer.
+:::tip[**Constructive Operation Proposing Edge Additions**] The **addition mode** is the generative engine of the action layer.

   * **Input:** A set of compliant 2-paths detected in the scan phase.